-Forty thousand of Warsaw’s two million residents are visually impaired.
+Forty-thousand of Warsaw’s two million residents are visually impaired.
 People with visual impairment encounter many obstacles in everyday life and are often unable to actively participate in city life.
-A survey of visually impaired people in Warsaw found that it sometimes takes between 60 and 95 hours of training to learn how to move safely around the City.
+A survey of visually impaired people in Warsaw found that it sometimes takes 60-95 hours of training to learn how to move safely around the city.

-Thousands of beacons will be installed around the City that will communicate location data to the smartphones of the visually impaired, allowing them to navigate on their own.
-Even more, these beacons may be leveraged to improve services for all citizens helping them better locate cultural attractions and navigate public transportation.
+Thousands of beacons will be installed around the city to communicate location data to the smartphones of the visually impaired, empowering them to navigate on their own.
+These beacons can also be leveraged to help all citizens more easily locate cultural attractions and navigate public transportation.

 The city has worked with blind and visually impaired residents to test early versions of the beacon technology and mobile application in public buildings, museums, cultural centers, and its mass transportation system.
 Warsaw plans to create a new “beacon zone” — a portion of the city that will be filled with beacons—by the end of 2017.
 This system will be used to help train 1,000 visually impaired people on how to use the system.